1920–21 Missouri Tigers men's basketball team

 The 1920–21 Missouri Tigers men's basketball team represented the University of Missouri in intercollegiate basketball during the 1920–21 season.
-The team finished the season with a 17–1 record and was retroactively named the 1920–21 national champion by the Premo-Porretta Power Poll.
+The team finished the season with a 17–1 record and was retroactively listed as the top team of the 1920–21 season by the Premo-Porretta Power Poll.
 It was head coach Craig Ruby's first season coaching the team.